Sanjana-Deshmukh06/TripTribe/README.md

 🛠️ Tech Stack
 Frontend
-EJS: For building a responsive and interactive user interface.
+EJS: For building a responsive and interactive user interface..
 CSS3 & Bootstrap: For styling and layout.

 Backend